hakinam/klypup-research-dashboard/README.md

 # Klypup Research Dashboard

-An AI-powered investment research platform that lets analysts research any company in seconds..
+An AI-powered investment research platform that lets analysts research any company in seconds.

 ## Screenshots